mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 cd ../../../terraform
 ```

-So this was no fun.
+This feels ugly and was no fun.

 Kind of similar is the deployment of a React app into a S3 bucket.
 In SST and AWS CDK you can use the `Bucket` construct and let the framework handle the deployment.
 In Terraform you need to manually deploy the React app to the S3 bucket and then invalidate the CloudFront cache.